Emotional Witnessing: Supervisory and Clinical Encounters on the Affective Edge.

 Live Webinar

-Join Dr Roy Barsness: Founder and Executive Director of the Contemporary Psychodynamic Institute for an innovative online seminar.
+Join Dr Roy Barsness: Founder and Executive Director of the Contemporary Psychodynamic Institute for an engaging seminar centered on his new book, Psychodynamic Supervision: In a New Key (Routledge, 2025).

 Details